Last fact-checked: 15 November 2020

-The upside of plastic surgery in Manila is that you can afford to stay in a nice hotel, you can choose the hotel and the hospital and you will be well taken care of in both.
+The upside of plastic surgery in Manila is that you can afford to recuperate in a nice hotel or resort, in a relaxing environment.

-Manila has a vast number of restaurants, cafes and eateries, ranging from high-end fine dining, restaurants in star hotels, clubs, bars and cafes as well as small roadside eateries, hawker stalls and street food.
-There are many Filipino must-try delicacies that are available only locally and for the refined palate there is local fusion cuisine as well.
+Manila boasts a vast number of restaurants, cafes and eateries, ranging from high-end fine dining, restaurants in star hotels, clubs, bars and cafes as well as small roadside eateries, hawker stalls and street food.
+There are many Filipino must-try delicacies available only locally and for the refined palate, and local fusion cuisine as well.

-You are spoilt for shopping options at Manila from high-end large malls like SM (the SM Mall in the Manila Bay area is the third biggest in the world) Greenbelt, Glorietta or others.
+You are spoilt for shopping options at Manila from high-end large malls like the SM Mall in the Manila Bay area (the third largest in the world) Greenbelt, Glorietta or others.
 Be warned these are huge places and it would be virtually impossible to go through an entire mall in a day.
 For instance, the SM Mall has an IMAX theatre, Science Discovery Center, Ice Rink, Bowling Alley, shops and restaurants apart from other attractions.
-You can also visit local flea markets and shops.
+Alternatively, you can also visit local flea markets and shops.

 Those with a little more time to spare can also head out of the city and visit one (or a few) or the Philippines stunning tropical islands, beaches and holiday resorts, with many reachable via a quick flight. from the capital.

-In case you are in Manila for major surgery that will entail rest and recuperation before heading back home, then you should plan to get in your activities before your surgery.
+Note: major surgery in Manila will entail rest and recuperation before heading back home.
+Thus you should plan to schedule your leisure activities before your surgery.
 If you are having only a minor procedure, then you can plan your holiday accordingly.
 For those not sure about what they will and won't be able to do in the city after surgery, do consult your surgeon who will be able to provide useful advice.

 Manila’s airport is the Ninoy Aquino International Airport.
 It services most international airlines and is the major international airport in the Philippines.
 Manila also has a smaller airport on its outskirts called Clark, which is mostly used by low-cost carriers.

-The actual time to reach your destination will vary and depend on the number of stopovers and the layover time.
-Some of the approximate flight times to reach Manila from different destinations are:
+The time spent reaching your destination will vary and depend on the number of stopovers and the layover time.
+Approximate flight times to reach Manila from selected origin cities:

 Local buses and rail (LRT and MRT, three different lines) are also available and are reasonably priced.
 You can also get Jeepneys, shuttle vans and pedicabs.

 Nationals from the UK, Canada, the US, Australia and EU days can stay for a month without a visa, provided they have a return ticket and passport validity of six months.
-If you plan to stay longer then you can apply locally or apply for a longer visa from your home country.
-If you are coming from another country then it is best to check whether or not you require a visa before arrival.
+If you plan to stay longer, then you can apply locally or apply for a longer visa from your home country.
+If you are arriving from another country, it is best to check whether or not you require a visa prior to arrival.

 Please note that visa requirements are subject to change.
 Check the Philippines' official visa requirement status here.

-To get started, browse our full list of verified clinics in Manila here - and see what procedures are available, prices, surgeon profiles, patient reviews and more.
+To get started, browse our full list of verified clinics in Manila here to see what procedures are available, prices, surgeon profiles, patient reviews and more.

 Book your free appointment directly through our site or contact us to get a no-obligation quote for plastic surgery in Manila.
 Our Customer Care Team can also help you with other aspects that'll make your trip to the Philippines as smooth as possible, including insurance, financing, hotel booking and more.

 Philippine Immigration.
-The Republic of Philippines Bureau of Immigration.
-2020.
+The Republic of the Philippines Bureau of Immigration.
+2020. http://immigration.gov.ph/

 (Main Image: Alvin js5)